 I left the computer and walked out.
 Biometrics were scanned again to ensure that I did not somehow change places with a smarter version of me.

 I discouragingly walked out to the front desk, where the woman at the desk was looking at a computer.
 She printed a sheet of paper and folded it in half.
 She handed the paper to me, and I slowly opened it.

 I was unable to decipher what the paper said because my mind did not yet recover from the exam.
 “Congratulations,” the woman said with a smile.

 Boom again.
 I passed.

-When people ask me which test was harder I say that the CISSP was at least 50 times harder than the PMP.
-In my opinion, that is not an exaggeration.
+When people ask me which test was harder, I say that the CISSP was much harder than the PMP.